LamAnnieV/deploy_5.1/README.md

 **Changes in the repository for Jenkins Build Deploy_5.1**

-In this deployment, the Jenkinsfile is already killing Guniocorn and deploying the application from the server D5.1_jenkins_agent in the "Clean" and "Deploy" stages, respectively.
-We will use git to make changes in the [Jenkinsfile]() to include killing Gunicorn and deploying the application from the server D5.1_jenkins_agent server_2.
+In this deployment, the Jenkinsfile is already killing Guniocorn and deploying the application from the server D5.1_application_1 in the "Clean" and "Deploy" stages, respectively.
+We will use git to make changes in the [Jenkinsfile]() including killing Gunicorn and deploying the application from the server D5.1_application_2.

 **GIT Commands**